-Not too long ago (like, a week ago TBH), I had absolutely no friggin’ clue what a 401k was besides knowing it was something that “older people” cared a heckuvah whole lot about.
+Not too long ago (like, a week ago TBH), I had absolutely no friggin’ clue what 401k benefits were besides knowing it was something that “older people” cared a heckuvah whole lot about.

 And now I know why they care.

 First off, back it up and assume you’re like me…What is a 401k???
 Here’s the (easy) scoop: